Trestolone: Chemistry

 Trestolone, also known as 7α-methyl-19-nortestosterone (MENT) or as 7α-methylestr-4-en-17β-ol-3-one, is a synthetic estrane steroid and a derivative of nandrolone (19-nortestosterone).
 It is a modification of nandrolone with a methyl group at the C7α position.
 Closely related AAS include 7α-methyl-19-norandrostenedione (MENT dione, trestione) (an androgen prohormone of trestolone) and dimethandrolone (7α,11β-dimethyl-19-nortestosterone) (the C11β methylated derivative of trestolone), as well as mibolerone (7α,17α-dimethyl-19-nortestosterone) and dimethyltrienolone (7α,17α-dimethyl-δ^{9,11}-19-nortestosterone).
 The progestin tibolone (7α-methyl-17α-ethynyl-δ^{5(10)}-19-nortestosterone) is also closely related to trestolone.

+Synthesis & Applications

+The chemical synthesis of trestolone is reported:

+Trestolone is an intermediate used in the synthesis of mibolerone, tibolone & isotibolone.
+If it is oxidized to mentabolan, this in-turn can be used to synthesize almestrone, a compound with manifold steroid synthesis applications.

 History

 Trestolone was first described in 1963.
 However, it was not subsequently studied again until 1990.
 Development of trestolone for potential use in male hormonal contraception and androgen replacement therapy was started by 1993, and continued thereafter.
 No additional development appears to have been conducted since 2013.
-Trestolone was developed by the Population Council, a non-profit, non-governmental organization dedicated to reproductive health..
+Trestolone was developed by the Population Council, a non-profit, non-governmental organization dedicated to reproductive health.